AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/understanding-recipient-time-zone.md

 ## Engagement Programs {#engagement-programs}

 When you [schedule an engagement program stream](/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/set-stream-cadence/schedule-engagement-programs-with-recipient-time-zone.md) and Recipient Time Zone is active, the program cast will start running at midnight in UTC +14:00.
 We require you to schedule the first cast at least 25 hours in the future (24 hours + some time to get the campaign started) because people may qualify for the cast in every time zone across the globe.
-Starting processing at this time in UTC +14:00 guarantees that we'll deliver the email at the scheduled date and time for every person who qualifies for this cast.
+Starting processing at this time in UTC +14:00 guarantees that we'll send the email at the scheduled date and time for every person who qualifies for this cast.

 ## Calculating Time Zone {#calculating-time-zone}